sam111exe/Mini-Hack-Ship-a-Simple-Solana-dApp/README.md

 ## 📈 Development Workflow

-## 📝 Contributing

-This is a proprietary project.
-Please refer to the LICENSE file for usage restrictions.

 ## 🐛 Known Issues

 - Development environment uses HTTPS with local certificates
 - Some blockchain operations may require manual confirmation
 - S3 upload configuration is environment-specific

-## 📞 Support

-For technical support or questions, please contact the development team.

 ---

-**Copyright © 2025 Arman Sergazin.
-All rights reserved.**